PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 ## Why should you decouple deployment and release?

-Without restrictions, deployed code is released code.
+By default, deployed code is released code.
 This coupling of deployment and release can cause two main issues:

 1. Problems isolated to the new code due to deployment.
 For example, a value saving locally but not in production due to an unexpected interaction with the production database.